Cannabis and MRU

 What if a student is high during class or other academic activities?

-If a student is obviously impaired, just like with alcohol or drugs, Mount Royal with respond using the Student Code of Conduct.
+If a student is obviously impaired, just like with alcohol or other controlled substances, Mount Royal with respond using the Student Code of Conduct.
 For tasks that are safety sensitive, students must be fit to learn.

 What if an employee (faculty, staff, management or exempt) is high at work?

-If an employee is obviously impaired, just like with alcohol or drugs, Mount Royal will respond using workplace policies such as the Code of Conduct and Environment, Health and Safety.
+If an employee is obviously impaired, just like with alcohol or other controlled substances, Mount Royal will respond using workplace policies such as the Code of Conduct and Environment, Health and Safety.
 For tasks that are safety sensitive, employees must be fit to work.

 What are the main things I should consider to reduce the risks from using cannabis?